Ugo5738/Reinforcement-Learning-Autonomous-Driving/README.md

 # Reinforcement-Learning-Autonomous-Driving

-## This is a self-driving car in a simulated environment.
+This is a self-driving car in a Opengym simulated environment.
 ## Install the following dependencies:

 - gym[box2d]